KnockKnock

 Q:

-When I run KnockKnock, why does it ask to access the keychain?
+When I run KnockKnock, why does it ask to access my downloads/desktop/calendar folder, etc?

 A: